Still looking at porn

 The problem is, last week I found it on his computer again.
 And it couldn't really be because he was unhappy with our sex life - he has complete control over how much we do it now.
 When I asked him about it, and by ask I mean I started crying and yelling, he started crying and said he had almost forgot he had looked at it (even though it was earlier that morning!) and he was so sorry that he'd hurt me again.
 He realized what a blow it was to our relationship, especially now that we're engaged, and he has been trying so hard to make it up to me.
 We've gone out to dinner three times this week and I now have a new cell phone!
 Not to mention his constant apologies, even when we're not talking about it.
 I guess I just don't understand what his mindset is that he keeps looking at porn even though it makes us both miserable.
 And I was also wondering if our sex life is normal.
 It's not that I don't like it, it's just that I don't want to do it 5 times a week.
 And I was wondering if that's okay, because we always fight about it.
 Thank you!

 Let me start by saying I admire your honesty in talking about such a personal topic.
-Sexuality is often a cause of difficulty in relationships, whatever people’s ages.
-The definition of “normal” in relation to a couple’s sex life will vary enormously, one version of normal may not match another.
+Sexuality is often a cause of difficulty in relationships, whatever people's ages.
+The definition of "normal" in relation to a couple's sex life will vary enormously, one version of normal may not match another.
 What is more important is what you are both comfortable with.
-It is all too easy to judge yourself or your partner based upon what you have been told by society is “normal”, what is “acceptable”.
+It is all too easy to judge yourself or your partner based upon what you have been told by society is "normal," what is "acceptableť."

 It sounds like there are a number of different issues involved here.
 Obviously your partner's use of pornography is unsettling to you, but also your slightly differing levels of appetite for sex is important here.
 What seems to be happening at the moment is that you are having sex when you do not really feel like it - this is presumably having some emotional effect on you.
 But it sounds like you feel obligated to consent to sex in order to prevent him from looking at porn.

 Have you talked to him about why you find his use of porn so upsetting?
 Being honest with him about this may help him see your perspective.
 As for why he chooses to use porn, many people the world over use it, it is not unusual or abnormal.
 Most of the people who use it are men.
 There could be many reasons for this, but I believe there are some fundamental differences between male and female sexuality.
-These differences have arisen over a millennia as a way of ensuring the survival of our species.
+These differences have arisen over a millennium as a way of ensuring the survival of our species.
 Men are genetically inclined to seek as many partners as they possibly can to ensure the continuation of their genetic code.
 But this is not usually condoned in modern societies.
 Hence many men find pornography a relatively harmless way of fulfilling their desire for many sexual encounters, without ACTUALLY being physically unfaithful to their partners.
-Women have slightly different priorities in their sexuality – their priority is finding a mate who they can depend on to successfully rear their children.
+Women have slightly different priorities in their sexuality "" their priority is finding a mate who they can depend on to successfully rear their children.
 But this is only one possible explanation.

 It sounds slightly concerning that you say he has complete control over how often you have sex.
 Perhaps you could talk to him honestly about what you would prefer, and even talk about what he might do to get you more interested in sex in the first place.